Evidlo/cereal/demo/README.md

 This is an extension of the README provided in the base directory.

-## Jinja2 macros inside content files

-Jinja2 in your content files allows you to do more complex things, like functionally generated html.

-The example below shows how to use jinja2 macros to create captioned images in your content files.

-`content/projects/egg_salad.yaml`

-    layout: project.html

-    title: How to make Egg Salad
-    date: 2015-12-12
-    content: !join
-        - !j2 |
-            {{ project_img('egg-salad.jpg','This looks delicious!') }}
-        - !md |
-            ## Instructions
-            - buy eggs
-            - buy salad
-            - blend
-            - enjoy
-        - !py |
-            print 1+1
-            print 2+3
-            for x in range(99):print x

-It's necessary to import the `project_img` macro here because the content file is rendered in a separate template before substitution in your layout file.
-You could also define the macro directly in this content file, but this way allows you to use the `project_img` macro elsewhere.

 ## Custom processors and other shenanigans
 You can write your own content processors for more customizability.
 Below is a demo of the Python context processor.